Justin Jefferson Player Prop Bets for NFL Week 6 | Minnesota vs. Carolina 10/17/2021

 Justin Jefferson Player Prop Bets for NFL Week 6 - Minnesota vs. Carolina

-Justin Jefferson has player prop betting options available from oddsmakers before his next NFL game on Sunday at 1:00 PM ET airing on FOX.
-This Week 6 matchup sees Jefferson's Minnesota Vikings (2-3) hit the field against the Carolina Panthers (3-2) at Bank of America Stadium in Charlotte, North Carolina.
+Oddsmakers have posted player props for Justin Jefferson ahead of his next NFL game on Sunday at 1:00 PM ET airing on FOX.
+Jefferson and the Minnesota Vikings (2-3) meet the Carolina Panthers (3-2) in Week 6 at Bank of America Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.